cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - shares, a list of t secret shares, each a tuple (i, f(i))
-  - n, the number of shares to generate, an integer
-  - t, the threshold of the secret sharing scheme, an integer

   Outputs: a list of n secret shares, each of which is an element of F